What is Adult Children of Alcoholics Therapy?

 Many alcoholics' adult children find it difficult to unwind and enjoy themselves.
 They experience worry and fear as a result.
-They were the one in charge when they were young.
+They were the ones in charge when they were young.
 They think that in order to appear ideal to others and retain rigorous self-control as adults.
 They believe they have no right to enjoy themselves.

-Adult offspring of alcoholics never taught what constitutes a proper response to a circumstance.
+Adult offspring of alcoholics are never taught what constitutes a proper response to a circumstance.
 They believe they are different from other individuals because they lack the necessary response skills.
 They feel different, think they can't get along with others, or think people should make an exception for their behavior.
 As a result, making social ties may be avoided in favor of seclusion.

 5. Extreme Self-Criticism

 Adult offspring of alcoholic parents grew up constantly questioning their worth.
-They might take responsibility for their parents' drinking.
+They might take responsibility for their parent's drinking.
 They are really hard on themselves as adults.
 They have extremely low levels of worthiness, respect, and self-esteem.

 6. Feelings of Depression & Anxiety